delboy1978uk/blank/README.md

 ```
 vendor/bin/codecept run unit
 ```
 Tests will push to your Travis branch, which will push code coverage to scrutinizer.
-Now you can start making tests and not worry about setup!
+Now you can start making tests and not worry about setup.